Dark-Alex-17/dtools/README.md

 Whether you need to spin up a local database, manage AWS resources, analyze code, or just remember that one command you always forget, `dtools` has you covered.

-## Nomenclature
-The Devtools script is abbreviated as `dtools` in the command line.
-This is purely done so that tab completions work with fewer keystrokes for the CLI itself.
-Most commonly, `dto<TAB>` will autocomplete to `dtools`.

 ---
 ## Warnings
 * **I've only tested these scripts against Debian-based systems (Ubuntu, Pop!_OS, etc.).
 Some scripts may not